hannahchan/Scaffold.Service/Scaffold/README.md

 The example application is a simple CRUD application where you can create **Buckets** and put **Items** in them.
 The Buckets have a _size_ which represents the number of Items you can put in them.
 To _Create_, _Read_, _Update_ and _Delete_ Buckets or Items in the application, simply send HTTP _POST_, _GET_, _PUT_ or _DELETE_ requests to the Web API.

 Explore the Web API by going to `/swagger` in a web browser.

-## Developing and Running the Web API

-For the best experience when developing with and running Scaffold, it is recommended to have Docker installed.
-Docker is not required however parts of the documentation and support features has been written or built assuming that you have Docker installed.

-Scaffold requires a PostgreSQL database before it can run and one can be stood up quickly using Docker.
-Alternatively you could install PostgreSQL on to your local machine.
-For more information about on how to run the Web API with Docker, checkout our [Docker Support](Docs/Docker.md) page in the [Docs](Docs) directory.

-[Visual Studio Code Support](Docs/VisualStudioCode.md) in this project also assumes you have Docker installed.